amosavian/FileProvider/README.md

 It's recommended to use completion handlers for error handling or result processing.

+#### Controlling file operations

+You can also implement `FileOperationDelegate` protocol to control behaviour of file operation (copy, move/rename, remove and linking), and decide which files should be removed for example and which won't.

+`fileProvider:shouldDoOperation:` method is called before doing a operation.
+You sould return `true` if you want to do operation or `false` if you want to stop that operation.

+`fileProvider:shouldProceedAfterError:operation:` will be called if an error occured during file operations.
+Return `true` if you want to continue operation on next files or `false` if you want stop operation further.
+Default value is false if you don't implement delegate.

+**Note: these methods will be called for files in a directory and its subfolders recursively.**

 ### Directory contents and file attributes

 There is a `FileObject` class which holds file attributes like size and creation date.
-You can retrieve information of files inside a directory or get information of a file directly
+You can retrieve information of files inside a directory or get information of a file directly.

+For a single file:

 	documentsProvider.attributesOfItemAtPath(path: "/file.txt", completionHandler: {
 	    (attributes: LocalFileObject?, error: ErrorType?) -> Void} in